yabellini/SitioAcademico/content/blog/2019_VideoRLadies_en/index.md

 markup: mmark
 math: true
 title: Recipe for a year-end video
-authors:
+authors: "Yanina Bellini Saibene, Alejandra Bellini, Laura Acion"
-    - admin
+categories:
-    - Alejandra Bellini
+  - Community
-    - Laura Acion
+  - R-Ladies
 tags:
   - R-Ladies
 ---

 To close the awesome R-Ladies 2019 year we made a video, if you haven't seen it yet, here it is: